-Once a small group of finalists are selected it is time to evaluate each one closely.
+Once a small group of finalists is selected it is time to evaluate each one closely.
 Since it might be hard to keep them straight, it is a good idea to start a list or spreadsheet so you can make very direct comparisons.
 Read their proposals carefully to see how well they address the project specifically, how well they explain their experience and skills, and how impressed you are overall with their professionalism.
 Carefully review the examples of their work provided to you.
 Do the samples show related app programming skills?
 Do they have any apps commercially available?

-Create columns for each outsource candidate attribute you want to evaluate, like price, schedule, and ratings/feedback.
+Create columns for each outsources candidate attribute you want to evaluate, like price, schedule, and ratings/feedback.
 You can also use the spreadsheet to rate each candidate in these and other areas.
 Consider rating each candidate 1 to 5 in several categories, then averaging the scores to see how each programmer stands.
 Add any other thoughts about the developer in the Notes column.

 On freelance sites, you can also visit the profile pages of prospective developers to see a more complete history.
 One telling component of the profile page that you will not see on the proposal is the number of jobs awarded but not completed.
-That could be a sign of a developer who is great at proposals, but lacks the hard skills needed to follow through with projects.
+That could be a sign of a developer who is great at proposals but lacks the hard skills needed to follow through with projects.
 Any developer might have a project or two that falls through for some reason, but a trend in this area should be a warning sign.
-You can also see more extensive feedback comments and a more complete work history on profile pages.
+You can also see more extensive feedback comments and more complete work history on profile pages.

 As you evaluate the developers to select one to hire, note any questions you have about them or about the project.
-Do not hesitate to contact someone that submitted a proposal with follow-up questions, in fact it might be a good idea to come up with a list of question after reviewing all the finalist’s proposals and send them to each programmer to see how well and how quickly they respond.
+Do not hesitate to contact someone that submitted a proposal with follow-up questions, in fact, it might be a good idea to come up with a list of a question after reviewing all the finalist’s proposals and send them to each programmer to see how well and how quickly they respond.
 For example, are they willing to use Skype and are they willing to review and demonstrate progress (milestones) a few times during the project?
 Are they willing to sign a non-disclosure agreement?

 Non-disclosure agreements simply state that developers cannot share, sell, or otherwise profit from the proprietary app design or idea.
-It is a very standard document, and most reputable developers are accustomed to signing them, since it only applies to proprietary information and does not apply in any way to public knowledge or technology.
-However, theoretically it will prevent an unethical programmer from using your app flowchart to create the app and sell it themselves.
+It is a very standard document, and most reputable developers are accustomed to signing them since it only applies to proprietary information and does not apply in any way to public knowledge or technology.
+However, theoretically, it will prevent an unethical programmer from using your app flowchart to create the app and sell it themselves.
 Most freelance sites have standard forms like these that are available for you to use.
-On Elance they can be a bit hard to find, so just start entering “non-disclosure agreement” in the Help search box and it will pop up.
+On Elance, they can be a bit hard to find, so just start entering “non-disclosure agreement” in the Help search box and it will pop up.
 Non-disclosure agreement forms are also available at dozens of legal help websites for free or for a small fee.